 Security: If PKC is used, only one party needs to keep secret its (single) key.
 If SKC is used, both party needs to keep secret one key.
 No PKC has been shown to be perfectly secure.
-Perfect secrecy has been shown for One-time Pad and for quantum generation of classical keys.

 Longevity: With PKC, keys may need to be kept secure for (very) long time; with SKC a change of keys for each session is recommended.